Durham rabbi resigns following ethics complaint of sexual nature

 The CCAR remains committed to ensuring sacred and safe communities and rabbis who live up to the highest moral values.
 Rabbi Larry Bach previously informed his congregation about a Reprimand that occurred in early 2014.
 Reprimands are issued by CCAR for minor infractions and are not publicly disclosed, per the CCAR Code of Ethics.
 With regard to the pending complaint, which Rabbi Bach has also publicly disclosed to the congregation, the investigation is ongoing and there has not yet been a final adjudication.
 The outcome of the final adjudication will determine the extent of public disclosure.
 As part of the investigation, we are committed to engaging with the leadership of Judea Reform Congregation.

+NOTE: The "congregation" mentioned in the statement from the CCAR is not the Judea Reform Congregation.

-A CCAR spokesperson could not release further information about the 2014 complaint, or provide a specific date of when Rabbi Bach informed Judea Reform Congregation of this matter.
+A CCAR spokesperson could not release further information about the 2014 complaint.